VinSethi/tech501-week3/terraform.md

 ### Terraform commands
 ### Non-destructive
-* terraform init
+* terraform init - Initialise terraform
-* terraform plan
+* terraform plan- Creates the plan and shows you the plan as well
-* terraform fmt
+* terraform fmt- Formats all of the document correct for terraform
 ### Destructive
-* terraform apply
+* terraform apply- This applies all of the changes requested
-* terraform destroy
+* terraform destroy- This destroys all of the resources created by terraform

 ## Creating an 2 tier Architecture in Azure
 ### Steps to create
-1. Provider block setup
+1. Provider block setup- You need to specify the platform, for this case its azure as well as you need to specify the subscription
 2. Variables for RG and region
 3. Define VNET and subnet
 4. Create a publiv ip for the public VM - make sure to put static as 'allocation method'